microsoft/jacdac/services/power.md

 ### Rationale for the grace period

 Consider the following scenario:
-* device A queues `on` report for sending
+* device A queues `active` report for sending
-* A receives external `on` packet from B (thus disabling A)
+* A receives external `active` packet from B (thus disabling A)
-* the A `on` report is sent from the queue (thus eventually disabling B) To avoid that, we make sure that at the precise instant when `on` report is sent, the device is enabled (and thus will stay enabled until another `on` report arrives).
+* the A `active` report is sent from the queue (thus eventually disabling B) To avoid that, we make sure that at the precise instant when `active` report is sent, the device is enabled (and thus will stay enabled until another `active` report arrives).
 This could be achieved by inspecting the enable bit, aftering acquiring the line and before starting UART transmission, however that would require breaking abstraction layers.
-So instead, we never disable the service, while the `on` packet is queued.
+So instead, we never disable the service, while the `active` packet is queued.
 This may lead to delays in disabling power services, but these should be limited due to the random nature of the announce packet spacing.